 With the ever increasing amount of online fraud, theft and spam, the Federal Trade Commission (FTC) has been vamping up their efforts to protect US consumers on the web.
 Since 2014, there has been a noticeable rise in the FTC regulating companies’ data security practices and cracking down on non-compliant businesses.

 Additionally, the EU has designed a set of laws to strengthen personal data protection for its citizens, called the General Data Protection Regulation (GDPR).
-Set to go into effect May 25, 2018, the GDPR applies to any company that processes or stores the personal data of EU citizens.
+Effective May 25, 2018, the GDPR applies to any company that processes or stores the personal data of EU citizens.
+For more information on exactly what the GDPR is we wrote about it in our Countdown to GDPR in 2018.

 Is your website breaking any laws by not having the proper legal pages and data protection policies in place?